Adventure of Sundarbans: Production

-Adventure of Sundarbans is directed by Abu Raihan Jewel while popular artists Pori Moni and Siam Ahmed were signed as main cast.‘ Zakaria Soukhin's screenplay is based on the novel by Muhammad Zafar Iqbal titled ‘Ratuler Raat Ratuler Din’.
-The manuscript of the film received a government grant in the financial year 2018-19 under the title of ‘Nosu Dakat Kupokat’.
-Later, the name was changed to ‘Adventure of Sundarban’.
+Adventure of Sundarbans is directed by Abu Raihan Jewel while popular artists Pori Moni and Siam Ahmed were signed as main cast.'
+Zakaria Soukhin's screenplay is based on the novel by Muhammad Zafar Iqbal titled 'Ratuler Raat Ratuler Din'.
+The manuscript of the film received a government grant in the financial year 2018-19 under the title of 'Nosu Dakat Kupokat'.
+Later, the name was changed to 'Adventure of Sundarban'.
 Muhammad Zafar Iqbal has written one of the songs for the film.

-Locations

-The primary shooting took place on a launch between Sadarghat and Mangla.
-Other outdoor shootings took place at Khulna, Sherpur (Garo Pahar), Narayanganj (Panam City) and Dhaka (Uttara).

 Release

 The film got postponed due to the pandemic.
 However, Adventure of Sundarban was released in theatres on January 20, 2023.
 The official trailer was released on December 20, 2022.
 The film received clearance from the Bangladesh Film Censor Board on August 10, 2022.
 It premiered in Star Cineplex, Bashundhara City on January 20, 2023.
 The film was scheduled to release in 35 cinemas and internationally.

 Music

 The movie features four songs – 'Tui Ki Amay Bhalobashish', 'Aay Aay Shob Taratari', 'Ashol Chhaira Nokol Premey', and Shareng Chara Jahaj Choley'.
 These tracks are sung by Imran, Emon-Joyita, Shamim Hasan, and Shofi Mondal.
-The first song was released on Pori Moni's birthday on October 24, 2022.